15 Best WordPress Table Plugins Tested & Compared for 2026

 Tableberg

-Tableberg is a block-based table plugin built specifically for the Gutenberg editor.
-It provides a beginner-friendly interface for creating comparison tables, pricing tables, product tables, pros and cons tables, and more.
+Tableberg is a block-based WordPress table plugin built specifically for the Gutenberg editor.

 Key Features